devtank-ltd/osm-ansible/README.md

 ### Provisioning a container

-To provision a container after creation, the `provision-container.yaml` playbook takes the manditory following options:
+To provision a container after creation, the `provision-container.yaml` playbook takes the following options:
 | Option             | Description                                                                 |
 | ------------------ | --------------------------------------------------------------------------- |
 | target             | The hostname of the container to provision                                  |